Local App Development

 -v or verbose flag should give you feedback in the terminal window after you run the command.

 Once your changes are processed by your repository, Atlas will automatically begin rebuilding your application based on your latest commit.
-If you open the User Portal in the browser, and navigate to the associated Atlas environment, you can get feedback regarding the build and deployment states of your app.
+If you open the User Portal in the browser, and navigate to the associated Atlas environment, you can get feedback regarding the build/ deployment state of your app.

 Once the app has successfully finished building and deploying, you will see a success message that looks like this: